unitymakesus/rtp/wp-content/plugins/pretty-link/readme.txt

 [Upgrade to Pretty Links Pro](https://prettylinks.com/why-upgrade/ "Upgrade to Pretty Links Pro")

-*Pretty Links Pro* is a **significant upgrade** that adds many tools and redirection types that will allow you to create pretty links automatically, cloak links, replace keywords thoughout your blog with pretty links and much more.
+*Pretty Links Pro* is a **significant upgrade** that adds many tools and redirection types that will allow you to create pretty links automatically, cloak links, replace keywords thoughout your blog with pretty links, categorize & tag your pretty links and much more.
 You can learn more about *Pretty Links Pro* here:

 [Learn More](https://prettylinks.com/about "Learn More") | [Pricing](https://prettylinks.com/pricing/plans/ "Pricing")